suhiriyu/Qos-Visualizer/Flask/templates/README.md

 # QoS Calculator and Visualiser 📊

-This web application allows users to calculate Quality of Service (QoS) configurations and visualize network settings using HTML and CSS.
+This web application allows users to calculate  the equivalent Quality of Service (QoS) configurations of desires series .

 ## Simple tech stack being used
-Language : JavaScript
+Language : HTML,CSS,JavaScript
-Framework: HTML
+Framework: Flask
 Styling: CSS
+Backend:Python

 ## Features
 - **Responsive Design:** Optimized for various screen sizes and devices.
 - **Calculator:** Input configuration and convert to desired network series.